 What can I do with a psychology degree?

-With a B.A. in Psychological Sciences from Bethel, you’ll be equipped for diverse career paths and you’ll be prepared to pursue graduate school opportunities.
+With a bacherlor's in psychology from Bethel, you’ll be equipped for diverse career paths and you’ll be prepared to pursue graduate school opportunities.

 Counseling and therapy